(A) For purposes of this rule, the following definitions apply:

 (2) Receiving excessive medical visits and services.

-(3) Obtaining services outside of those personally needed and used by the consumer.
+(3) Obtaining services not personally needed and used by the consumer.

 (F) Providers must assume responsibility for the business practices of employees.
-ODJFS presumes that providers will take the necessary time to thoroughly acquaint themselves and their employees with all rules relative to their participation in the medicaid program.
+In accordance with rule 5160-1-17.2, the Ohio medicaid provider agreement requires each provider to comply with the terms of the provider agreement, Revised Code, Administrative Code, and federal statutes and rules.
+Providers shall take the necessary time to thoroughly acquaint themselves and their employees with all rules relative to their participation in the medicaid program.
 Ignorance of medicaid program rules will not be an acceptable justification for violation of department rules.